-The walls and floor are morphed into interactive surfaces using high-end projectors and tracking cameras.
-Touchscreen tablets enhance the experiences of collaboration and communication.
-The Design Thinking Room is equipped with various audio-visual technologies such as projectors, TV, tablets and computers, brainstorming boards, creativity toolkits, accessibility toolkits, and stationery.
-The classroom provides microphones, cameras and other technologies that enable hybrid learning.
-Students are able to participate in the workshops remotely or be part of the on-site teams via remote desk cameras and microphones.
-The lab is a space where you can co-operatively explore solutions, ask the right questions, and tackle problems as a team.
+The Design Thinking Room is equipped with audio-visual technology like projectors, TV, tablets and computers, brainstorming boards, creativity toolkits, accessibility toolkits, and stationary.
+The room is a networked classroom with microphones, cameras (and more) in which hybrid learning takes place.
+Students are not only able to participate in the workshops remotely, but they can also be part of the on-site teams using remote desk cameras and microphones.
+A space where you can co-operatively explore solutions, ask the right questions, and tackle problems as a team.

 Commercial Partners: